Likely if you're from north of the Mason-Dixon line, when you hear Pimento Cheese, you're thinking it's just another type of cheese like, Pepper Jack.

 The amount of mayonnaise depends on your taste, if you get too much, add some more cheese.

-I like to start out with all the ingredients well chilled, but you can also stick the finished spread in the fridge for a few minutes to cool.
+I like to start out with all the ingredients well chilled.
+The different flavors get a chance to meld a little if you stick the finished spread in the fridge for an hour or so to cool.
+Usually I make our pimento cheese for lunch just after breakfast.
+A few hours in the refrigerator does help.

 Pimento Cheese Sandwiches with the crust cut off were a staple, along with Country Ham Biscuits, and Fried Chicken on those long summer trips to the beach before there were many restaurants along the roads in North Carolina